CitySchema/repository-catalog/readme.md

 ## Acknowledgements
-CitySchema has been developed with key support from the **Boston Planning and Development Agency Office of Digital Cartography and GIS**.
-This is the latest burst of improvements that continues a collaboration and financial support of City of Cambridge department of GIS and Historical Commission, Harvard University Graduate School of Design, Massachusetts Geographic Information System,  Harvard Center for Design Informatics, the Boston Redevelopment Authority,  Town of Brookline GIS, The Open Geospatial Consortium, The Massachusetts Institute of Technology Facilities Department, Harvard University Planning and Real Estate, Sasaki and Associates, Architects and many others.
+CitySchema has been developed over a 20 year period of collaboration between municipal GIS agencies, architects and archivists in the Boston metropolitan area.
+The latest and most substantial burst of improvements have been supported by the **Boston Planning and Development Agency Office of Digital Cartography and GIS**.
+This continues very fruitful collaboration and financial support from City of Cambridge department of GIS and the Cambridge Historical Commission.